pab-nguyen/pab-nguyen.github.io/_posts/2021-03-20-diemthi-analysis.md

         print(i-2000000)
 </pre>

-This code snippet will run through all 74,719 exam takers' ID, and input the html site into the text file.
+This code snippet will run through all 74,719 exam takers' ID, and input the html site into the text file, as explained above.
+It took me around 3 hours to scrape this data, and I believe there is a more time-efficient way to do this.
+The text file is approximately 170 MB in size.

-After scrapping process, we need to clean the text file so that it allows us to see the students' name, DOB, and their scores.
+After scrapping process, we need to clean the file so that it allows us to see the students' name, DOB, and their scores in table format.
 I use another Python file to do it, however it was quite manual to look for what to delete and what to keep.
 You can download this cleaning python file [here](assets/images/collegeexam2020/csv_sbd.py).

 Here is how the clean csv looks like
 <figure align="center">
 	<img align="center" src="/assets/images/collegeexam2020/csv.jpg">
 </figure>

+There is

 After that, I use this csv, transform it a bit, put it into Tableau Public, and created this visualizations.
-<iframe src="https://public.tableau.com/views/VietnamCollegeEntranceExamScore2020/Dashboard1?:embed=true&:showVizHome=no" height="820" width="1100"></iframe>
+<iframe src="https://public.tableau.com/views/VietnamCollegeEntranceExamScore2020/Dashboard1?:embed=true&:showVizHome=no" height="807" width="1000"></iframe>